Shaf8808/project-portfolio-5/README.md

 Talk about npm parser and React Quill usage in my application

-An admin can delete posts and comments
+Talk about how an admin can delete posts and comments

+Talk about how users can search through titles, usernames as well as categories of posts

 Added gaming data model